in the Food Industry

 Food quality control systems play their part in food traceability and their importance is emphasized when ensuring the safety of the food products and identifying possible flaws in the production process.

 Many large retail chains expect food producers to have a Critical Control Point (CCP) placed after the food processing and packaging has been done to fully ensure that the product won’t be contaminated without damaging or breaking the package.
 In other words, it means that by placing a CCP after the packaging machine in the primary packaging area, food producers can guarantee that the products they ship out are safe and of the highest quality.
-Primary packaging area is also the perfect location in terms of traceability when using an X-ray system as the CCP.
+The primary packaging area is also the perfect location in terms of traceability when using an X-ray system as the CCP.

 This way food producers are able to track each production batch efficiently and have visual proof that the products were, in fact, safe and top-quality when they left the processing and packaging facility.